gurundoro/ttp_challenge/README.md

 Given more time I would have included unit tests.

 Features I wish to add would be charts to track a users stocks perfromance using the Chart.js library as I did [here](https://github.com/Kudzanayi-Dzvairo/covid-tracker-react)

-Future iteratons will be deployed.
-The application is only available for local development.
-This should be deployed to a hosted server.